 Focus on questions about an actual problem you have faced.
 Include details about what you have tried and exactly what you are trying to do.
 Avoid questions that are primarily opinion-based, or that are likely to generate discussion rather than answers.

 Ok, that’s probably all I wanted to write today.
 Share with me interesting links to hacker forums or hacker communities you know.
-As always I will try to keep this article up to date.
+As always I will try to keep this article up to date (a the top of this article, just below the title, you can check last update date).
 Enjoy!